nicnosis/iu-courses/j363/web-syllabus.md

 You will be given assignments to complete on [Codecademy](https://www.codecademy.com/learn/learn-html-css/).
 In order to really learn and memorize code, you need to practice.
 While the Codecademy assignments are not graded, completing them will make your homeworks, projects, and quizlabs much easier.

 ### Quizlabs (15 pts.)
 A 'quizlab' is either (a) an unannounced quiz or (b) an in-class lab activity.
+Quizlabs are designed to ensure that students are completing their readings, Codecademy work, and following along with in-class coding activities.

 ### Participation (5 pts.)
 Participation is an important element of this class.
 It is not enough to read about web design and its constituent languages; one must actively practice and hone their skills to be successful.
 Many of our classes will focus on the completion of certain exercises, tutorials, and discussions.
-About 8-10 of these small exercises will be given throughout the semester.
+Most class days will feature a small participation exercise.
 They are to be finished during class and are generally graded on completion.

 ### Professionalism (5 pts.)
 Students are expected to behave like adults.
 Unprofessional behavior will be met with a grade deduction in this category.

 Unprofessional behavior includes (but is not limited to):

  * Repeated tardiness
  * Failure to observe course policies
  * Disrespect towards classmates or instructor